 Star Gazing Room

-Honored to be a part of the Elouise Cobell Land and Culture Institute, UM’s new planetarium is housed in the beautiful Star Gazing Room in the basement of the Payne Family Native American Center.
-Now open for public, private, and school shows we invite you to join us as we view the wonders of the night sky and explore the cosmos!
+Housed in the Elouise Cobell Land and Culture Institute, UM’s planetarium is known as the Star Gazing Room in the Payne Family Native American Center (PFNAC).
+Now open for public, private, and school shows we invite you to join us as we view the wonders of the night sky and explore the cosmos.

 - Adults: $6